 Finally, brining does add other flavors to the meat.
 This brine gives the meat a slightly sweet and salty taste without masking the flavor of the venison.

-Deer meat requires more salt than just about any other type of meat, so when you are smoking deer meat, this brine compliments it well.
+Deer meat requires more salt than just about any other type of meat, so when you are preparing to cook it, this brine compliments it well.

 Prepare to Smoke Your Venison

-When you are smoking deer meat and any other meat, you need to allow 30 – 60 minutes for preparations before you actually start smoking.
+When you are ready to start smoking, you need to allow 30 – 60 minutes for preparations before you actually start the smoking process.
 There are several steps to take before you can actually start applying heat to your meat.

 Prepare Your Smoker

-1) First, you should remove your deer meat from the brine, rinse it, and set it on a plate on the counter to bring it to room temperature for 20-30 minutes.
+1) First, you should prepare your smoker.
+Remove your deer meat from the brine, rinse it, and set it on a plate on the counter to bring it to room temperature for 20-30 minutes.